ChaimaBenAchiba/Simple_Task_Manager/README.md

 - style.css: CSS file for styling the user interface.
 - script.js: JavaScript file for implementing functionality and managing contact data.

-## About Prodigy Infotech

-Prodigy Infotech is dedicated to delivering innovative solutions to meet the needs of modern businesses.
-Task-03 is just one example of our commitment to developing user-friendly and efficient software solutions.